thesandramm/us-medical-insurance-costs-project/README.md

 - Conclusions

 Desciption:
-This is a Codecademy Portfolio Project.
+- This is a Codecademy Portfolio Project

 Project Tasks:
 - Importing dataset
 - Scoping the project